cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - **Mandatory citations** for any contract interpretation that could affect spend or compliance.
 - **Scope-first rollouts** (VGS before VPC/SI+) to protect data quality and user trust.
 - **Escalation paths** for ambiguous queries, rather than forcing a confident answer.
+- **Human-in-the-loop for all medium and high-risk decisions**, with override authority always retained by buyers.
+- **Confidence thresholds tied to decision impact**, not uniform across all query types.
+- **Explicit "I don't know" responses** when uncertainty exceeds acceptable bounds.

 **Use AI Where It Adds Value - Not Everywhere It Can Fit**